-The word is special.
+is special. al award.

-Reading: Wednesday 10th May
+Reading: Tuesday 14th May

 There is one reading test that lasts for 60 minutes.

 The test is designed to measure if the children's comprehension of age-appropriate reading material meets the national standard.
 There are three different set texts for children to read.
 These could be any combination of non-fiction, fiction and/ or poetry.